 Most people who take an SSRI have either minor or no side-effects.
 Possible side-effects vary between different preparations.
 The most common ones include diarrhoea, feeling sick, being sick (vomiting) and headaches.
 Some people develop a feeling of restlessness or anxiety (see below).
 Sexual problems sometimes occur.
 It is worth keeping on with treatment if side-effects are mild at first.
 Minor side-effects may wear off after a week or so.

 The leaflet that comes in the medicine packet gives a full list of possible side-effects.
 Tell your doctor if a side-effect persists or is troublesome.
 A switch to a different preparation may then suit you better.
 Drowsiness is an uncommon side-effect with SSRI antidepressants, but do not drive and do not operate machinery if you become drowsy whilst taking one.

 SSRI antidepressants and suicidal behaviour

-There may be a slight increased risk of feeling suicidal for people taking SSRI medicines.
+There may be a slightly increased risk of feeling suicidal for people taking SSRI medicines.
 Studies have been inconclusive.
 If there is an increased risk of feeling suicidal, it is very small and is most likely to happen in the first two to four weeks of treatment.
-It is also more likely in teenagers and young adults.
+It is also more likely in teenagers and in young adults.